 ConnectHome is a public-private collaboration designed to narrow the digital divide for residents living in HUD-assisted housing.

 In 2017, the expansion program, ConnectHomeUSA was launched.
 Led by HUD's nonprofit partner, EveryoneOn, there are currently two new cohorts of participating communities.
-Applications to join ConnectHomeUSA are being accepted on a rolling basis.
+Applications to join ConnectHomeUSA will be announced in the Spring of 2019.

 Timeline of Events: